kaizendorks/vue-autowire/README.md

 }).$mount('#app')
 ```

-Read through the docs at https://kaizendorks.github.io/vue-autowire/ for more information on the default conventions and understand how to create your own.
+Read through the docs at https://kaizendorks.github.io/vue-autowire/ for more information about the default conventions and how to create your own.